The magnificent mountain of Kirkjufell Iceland, and its waterfalls Kirkjufellsfoss, are the icon of the Snaefellsnes Peninsula.

-- Apparently you can go on higher ground for an interesting perspective without the waterfall.
-I have not tried considering the weather.
+- Apparently, you can go on higher ground for an interesting perspective without the waterfall.
+I have not tried it, considering the weather.

-- And you can see Kirkjufell on both side from Road 54 that goes along the North Shore of the peninsula
+- And you can see Kirkjufell on both sides from Road 54 that goes along the North Shore of the peninsula

 With both sections of the waterfall: